Are you wondering where to buy Pompeii tickets? Are you asking yourself “do I need to buy Pompeii tickets in advance?”

 If you don’t even want the hassle of finding out how to get to Pompeii, the best thing to do is to book a day trip.
 There are numerous ones departing from Naples every day, as well as from Sorrento.
 There even are tours that depart from Rome!

-These all-inclusive tours include entry into the Pompeii ruins and typically stop at other top attractions like Mount Vesuvius, the volcano that destroyed the city, or Herculaneum, the other city that was destroyed by the eruption.
+These all-inclusive tours include tickets to Pompeii ruins and typically stop at other top attractions like Mount Vesuvius, the volcano that destroyed the city, or Herculaneum, the other city that was destroyed by the eruption.

 Are you traveling from Rome?
-Then I recommend this tour by Walks of Italy that includes a drive along the Amalfi Coast.
+Then I recommend this tour by Walks of Italy that includes a drive along the Amalfi Coast, for some of the most beautiful views in Italy.

 Get the Naples City Card (Campania Card)

-The Naples City Card is a card you can purchase that allows access to discounted transportation and entry to up to four attractions in the city and surrounding areas for a period of either three or seven days.
+The Naples City Card is another option to get tickets to Pompeii.
+It works much like other city passes: it gives you access to discounted local transportation and entry to up to four attractions in the city and surrounding areas for a period of either three or seven days.

-You can purchase the Naples Card on sites such as Tiqets.
-Upon getting the card, you will be requested to book a day for visiting Pompeii, so it’s super easy as you don’t have to go from one site to the other.
+Upon getting the card, you will be requested to book a day for visiting Pompeii directly on the site where you get the card, so it’s super easy as you don’t have to go from one site to the other.

 Some of the other attractions that you can access with this card include Museo Archeologico Nazionale di Napoli, Museo, Real Bosco di Capodimonte or Reggia di Caserta, Galleria Borbonica, Herculaneum and Catacombe di Napoli.